-Furthermore, taking too much cannabis could make it more difficult to fall asleep in the first place, due to marijuana’s biphasic effect — low and high doses can have completely different effects in different users.
+Furthermore, taking too much cannabis could make it more difficult to fall asleep in the first place, due to marijuana’s biphasic effect — low and high doses can have completely different effects on different users.

 A study from 2013 looked into the sleeping patterns of 17 participants suffering from sleep disorders and apnea (disrupted breathing during sleep) after using dronabinol (artificially made cannabis).
 (2)

-After three weeks of incrementally increasing the dose of dronabinol, the researchers concluded that THC (as a compound) was safe to use, and that it significantly reduced breathing difficulties and enabled higher-quality sleep.
+After three weeks of incrementally increasing the dose of dronabinol, the researchers concluded that THC (as a compound) was safe to use and that it significantly reduced breathing difficulties and enabled higher-quality sleep.